 4.2 Maximum grant amount

 The 'maximum grant amount' for the specific grant is EUR [amount (amount in words)].
+Out of this maximum grant amount, EUR [amount (amount in words)] shall be earmarked for the implementation of EIT RIS activities and EUR [amount (amount in words)] for the implementation of Cross-KIC activities.

-4.3 Form of grant, reimbursement rates and forms of costs
+4.3 Form of grant, reimbursement rate and forms of costs

 The grant reimburses [… %] of the specific action's eligible costs (see Article 5) ('reimbursement of eligible costs') (see Annex 2).